LambdaHack/LambdaHack/README.md

     cabal install

-For the example game, the best frontend (keyboard support and colours) is gtk.
+For the example game, the best frontend (wrt keyboard support and colours) is the default gtk.
 To compile with one of the terminal frontends, use Cabal flags, e.g,

     cabal install -fvty

-To use a crude bot for testing the game, you have to compile with the standard input/output frontend, as follows

-    cabal install -fstd

-and run the bot, for instance storing the output in a log

-    DumbBot 42 20000000 | LambdaHack > /tmp/log

-You may wish to tweak the game configuration file for the bot, e.g., by helping it play longer, as in the supplied config.rules.bot.

 Compatibility notes
 -------------------

-The current code was tested with GHC 7.6.1, but probably works with GHC > 7.2.
+The current code was tested with GHC 7.4.2, but should work with later GHC versions as well.
-A [few tweaks] [6] are needed to compile with 7.0.

 If you are using the curses or vty frontends, numerical keypad may not work correctly depending on the versions